 Supporting a Safe & Welcoming Downtown

 At DSA, we believe that downtown should be a place where everyone feels welcome, safe and comfortable.
 However, in a recent DSA survey, public safety was cited nearly twice as often as the next most-mentioned item when businesses were asked what they need to thrive post-pandemic.
 Respondents pointed to a lack of safety related to untreated mental health conditions and homelessness, especially downtown.
 To support recovery efforts, we’re adding additional mental health expertise to our Outreach Team.
-We’re also backing Compassion Seattle, an effort that would require the city to respond to Seattle’s growing homelessness crisis with urgency.
-The campaign has put forward an amendment to the city’s charter which will be on the November 2021 ballot if enough petition signatures are gathered.
 In addition to our MID-funded Safety ambassadors, we’ll invest in additional patrols through a contract with the Seattle Police Department.

-To help reconnect workers and visitors to downtown, we’re hosting two “Welcome Back Weeks” in July (12-24) and September (4-19).
-During the first week of each two-week period, stop by one of several tented booths across downtown.
-We’ll have music, giveaways, refreshments and friendly staff on hand who can answer your questions about what’s open, what’s changed and even information about commuting options.
+To help reconnect workers and visitors to downtown, we’re hosting two “Welcome Back Weeks” (one set took place July 12-24) and the second is running September (4-19).
+From Sept.
+13-19, we’re hosting Welcome Back Booths with free music, giveaways and refreshments.
+Friendly staff will be on hand to answer questions about what’s open, what’s changed and even information about commuting options.

 Ensuring a Clean & Beautiful Downtown